The Appalachian Trail Conservancy’s mission is to protect, manage, and advocate for the Appalachian National Scenic Trail.

 Land Stewardship Technicians monitor the A.T.
 Corridor, maintain its surveyed boundaries, and work to mitigate any encroachments they find.
 Backcountry fieldwork is the primary function of these positions.
-Technicians plan project logistics, perform backcountry fieldwork, record detailed field data, produce thorough reports, communicate regularly with the Land Stewardship Field Coordinator, and maintain vehicles and equipment.
+Technicians help plan project logistics, perform backcountry fieldwork, record detailed field data, communicate regularly with the Land Stewardship Field Coordinator, and maintain vehicles and equipment.

 Essential Duties and Responsibilities

 - Work in a close partnership team with the other Land Stewardship Technicians and the Land Stewardship Field Coordinator, often performing fieldwork in groups of 2-3